CLUB OFFICERS

 Founder

 Ken grew up in Illinois during the muscle car era of the 1960’s.
 In the 1970’s he raced cars at drag strips in the Midwest and worked as a mechanic on a rear engine dragster team before making his move to entertainment.
-Ken started his television career in 1980 at a Post Production facility in Chicago.
+Ken started his television career in 1980 at a post-production facility in Chicago.
 A few years later he was recruited to work at NBC and then he received a job offer from CBS Television City in Hollywood, California, where he edited shows, specials and promos for more than two decades.
-In 2007 he was promoted to Supervisor of Media Operations, responsible for overseeing a talented team of men and women who record, edit and format shows for the CBS and CW (CBS/Warner Brothers) Television Networks.
-In 2009, Ken realized the entertainment industry didn’t have a car club, so he founded the TMPCC.
+In 2007 he was promoted to Supervisor of Media Operations, overseeing a talented team of men and women who record, edit and format shows for the CBS and CW (CBS/Warner Brothers) Television Networks.
+Ken has since retired, but in 2009 he founded the TMPCC and he continues to play an integral role in the operation of the club.

 CLIFF GREENOUGH